 Recently StruMM3D has been rated as - “Awesome, easily the best molecule viewer/modeler of all time.
 The information StruMM3D mines from diffraction (XYZ) data, and molecular models, is most impressive.”

-The recently published, and excellent, work of Ingo Krossing et al., (Science 2013, DOI: 10.1126/science.1238849), on the x-ray structure of the 2-norbornyl cation has enabled us to update the QVBMM force field, and so to make StruMM3D version 220.127.116.11 the first, ever, molecular mechanics program that can examine every aspect of a transition state.
+The recently published, and excellent, work of Ingo Krossing et al., (Science 2013, DOI: 10.1126/science.1238849), on the x-ray structure of the 2-norbornyl cation has enabled us to update the QVBMM force field, and so to make StruMM3D version 22.214.171.124 the first, ever, molecular mechanics program that can examine every aspect of a transition state structure.
 Organic chemists will be delighted by these new features in StruMM3D, especially since the transition state model can be systematically modified to reveal energy trends.

 Indeed, StruMM3D can now, automatically, identify transition state bonds in x-ray crystallographic determined structures, no human-generated connectivity tables needed, a boon to molecular voyeurs and crystallographers alike.

-Today's release of version 22.214.171.124 marks the successful attainment of one major step in StruMM3D's quest to finding global molecular energy minima.
-The bond order bug has been fixed, and along with added program stability, and more conservative memory usage, StruMM3D is really ready to reggae.
+The release of version 188.8.131.52 marks the successful attainment of one major step in StruMM3D's quest to finding global molecular energy minima, and new code for calculating bond orders.
+Version 184.108.40.206 has a re-worked algorithm for the automatic detection of functional groups, better program stability, and more conservative memory/energy usage.

 Hmmmm, we wonder what StruMM3D's users will think now.

 The rational starting point in the molecular modeling of any organic molecule ought be the process of ascertaining how well the known (experimentally determined) properties of that molecule (physical and chemical) can be simulated by considering only its the bond length, bond angle, and dipolar features.
 These simulations are best done with molecular mechanics (MM) programs.